 - Deactivate third-party security software.
 (Security software can sometimes be too aggressive and prevent your own USB devices from connecting to your Mac.)

 - Reset the lockdown folder in iTunes.
-Check out Apple’s support article about how to reset the Lockdown folder on your Mac to learn exactly how to do it.
+Check out this support article about how to reset the Lockdown folder on your Mac to learn exactly how to do it.

 Your iPhone Shows Up Again In iTunes!